VictorChibueze-stud/Multimedia-Retrieval/Vector_search.md

 *   Advanced indexing and quantization methods used in libraries like FAISS.
 *   The implementation and tuning of approximate nearest neighbor search in various search engines.

-Okay, let's delve into the specifics of different embedding methods, advanced indexing techniques used in FAISS, the implementation of approximate nearest neighbor search in search engines, and then put it all together with an example flow.

 **1. Embedding Methods: word2vec, GloVe, and Transformer Models**